James Herman Robinson: Humanitarianism

 During the Cold War, as the United States and the Soviet Union fought one another for influence around the world, the U.S. government became concerned over the spread of communism in African nations, and sought Robinson's advice on how to deal with burgeoning African governments.
 Robinson warned U.S. officials not to blindly support European colonial powers over African nationalist movements, and stated that communism was a not serious threat among the African people.
 Robinson was eventually appointed to the State Department's Advisory Council on African Affairs.

 Upon the establishment of the Peace Corps in 1961, President John F. Kennedy and Sargent Shriver, recognizing Robinson's work with OCA, sought his advice on organizing aid efforts in developing nations.
 Kennedy later described the OCA as the "progenitor" of the Peace Corps.
 Robinson served as a vice chairman of the Corps' National Advisory Council.

 On May 5, 1964, Robinson appeared before the House Committee on Un-American Activities to refute suspicions that he harbored communist sympathies.
 These suspicions arose primarily from Robinson's associations with certain communists in the 1940s, as well as comments he made in his 1954 book, Tomorrow Is Today.
 Robinson denied ever being a communist, though he stated that before World War II, he had knowingly worked with communists who supported causes (such as civil rights) that he supported.

 Robinson was appointed special representative to Bechuanaland (modern Botswana) and Basutoland (modern Lesotho) by President Lyndon Johnson in 1965, and later organized cross-cultural efforts in the Caribbean and South America.
 He died at St. Luke's Hospital in New York on November 6, 1972.

+Support of President Kennedy's Civil Rights Project

+In his commencement speech at Dartmouth College in 1963, Dr. Robinson presented the speech titled: